-First-in-man study demonstrates the therapeutic effect of RNAi gene silencing in cancer treatmentFebruary 11th, 2013 in Cancer /
+First-in-man study demonstrates the therapeutic effect of RNAi gene silencing in cancer treatmentFebruary 11, 2013 in Medicine & Health / Cancer

 A study led by Dr Josep Tabernero, the Director of Clinical Research at the Vall d'Hebron Institute of Oncology (VHIO) and Head of the Medical Oncology Department at the Vall d'Hebron University Hospital, shows for the first time that ribonucleic acid interference (RNAi) is effective in the treatment of cancer patients.
 Harnessing these molecules to silence genes involved in the development and growth of cancer cells is an important step forward in developing a new and more targeted type of cancer therapy.